How to Fight ALLERGY FACE®

-As if the nation’s 50 million yearly allergy sufferers don’t have enough to put up with between sinus pressure and runny noses, leaving them uncomfortable and feeling sick, they also have to deal with looking sick, too (talk about adding insult to injury).
+As if the nation’s 50 million yearly allergy sufferers didn't have enough to deal with already – between sinus pressure and runny noses leaving them uncomfortable and feeling sick – they also have to deal with looking sick, too (talk about adding insult to injury).
 And there's a term for that allergy-sufferer look: ALLERGY FACE®.

 What is ALLERGY FACE®?

 ALLERGY FACE® is the term for those beauty challenges that are the result of allergy symptoms, like a red nose, general puffiness in the face and watery eyes.
 It’s not uncommon, and it certainly isn’t pleasant.

 If you’re fighting ALLERGY FACE® beauty challenges, know that minimizing exposure to your allergy triggers is the best method for managing your seasonal allergies and reducing the severity of ALLERGY FACE®.
 But you don’t want to barricade yourself inside, either, so if you wake up one morning to discover these symptoms, use these tips:

-- Facial Puffiness: Place cucumbers or green tea teabags that have been steeped and then chilled around your eyes to help soothe dryness and inflammation.
+- Facial Puffiness: Place cucumbers or green tea bags that have been steeped and then chilled around your eyes to help soothe dryness and inflammation.
 Consider using a gentle eye cream afterward to further help with dryness.